I love this project! I’m going to show you how I made this adorable toy box out of 10 cabinet doors from the ReStore.

 Originally I was going to make these little cushions.
 I made one, and wondered if the box cushion would do better.
 After a text to my friends, the unanimous decision was the box cushion instead.

 I even painted the back of the toy box.

 What do you think?
 Do you think it was a good use of 10 $1.00 cabinet doors?

 have you seen my other toy box made from a crib?

 Edited to add:

 I’ve made another project using these $1 cabinet doors… it’s that sweet little gray DIY easy planter with begonias.

 Disclaimer: I have received some of the above mentioned products from my favorite brands.
 All thoughts, words and opinions are my own.
-This post contains an Amazon Affiliate link, purchasing through that link helps support MRL.
+This post may contain affiliate links which won’t change your price but will share some commission.